-This Paleo Pumpkin Cinnamon Roll Bread is so easy to make and tastes incredible!
+This Paleo Pumpkin Bread is so easy to make and tastes incredible!
 Tender cake with a sweet pumpkin spice swirl and drizzled with a thick glaze.
 Gluten free, dairy free, and naturally sweetened.

 This bread!!
 You are going to love it!
 It’s based off my Paleo Cinnamon Roll Quick Bread which is a tasty plain cinnamon one.
 They are both good and if you’ve tried and love the cinnamon bread then you will enjoy this as well.